shellkore/shellkore.github.io/_projects/Image-Steganography.md

 The technique used here is LSB Steganography.
 In this only last 2-3 bits out of 8 bits of each pixel is used for storing message.
 <p class="text-center">
-{% include button.html link="https://github.com/shellkore/image-steganography" text="Learn More" %}
+{% include button.html link="https://github.com/shellkore/image-steganography" text="View Code" %}
 </p>